johnjenkins/adg-components/README.md

 - To debug the component's internals, simply add a `debugger` statement in a `*.tsx` file.
 This will trigger the debugging environment in your browser.
 - To debug Playwright tests, install [Playwright Test for VSCode](https://marketplace.visualstudio.com/items?itemName=ms-playwright.playwright), then add a breakpoint in a `*.spec.ts` file.
 Now open the "Testing" tab on the left (below "Extensions"), and click "Debug Tests" or hover over a specific test and click "Debug Test").
 This will run the test environment in headed mode and trigger the debugging environment in VSCode.

+## Accessibility

+This component was built with accessibility as core requirement.
+We test it thoroughly with the [most used screen reader / browser combos](https://webaim.org/projects/screenreadersurvey9/):

+- JAWS+Chrome
+- JAWS+FF
+- NVDA+Chrome
+- VoiceOver/iOS
+- Talkback

 ## Involved parties